DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 Workflow      | Triggers         | Work
 --------------|------------------|-------
-_test_ | on PR and merge to dev | runs the unit, connected and soon-to-be-removed integration tests _pr-integration_ | on PR and merge to dev | runs the TestRunner-based integration test suite from the GHA host VM _nightly-tests_ | nightly at 2am | runs the TestRunner-based integration, perf, and resiliency test suites on the wsmtest personal environment
+_test_ | on PR and merge to dev | runs the unit, connected and azure tests _pr-integration_ | on PR and merge to dev | runs the TestRunner-based integration test suite from the GHA host VM _nightly-tests_ | nightly at 2am | runs the TestRunner-based integration, perf, and resiliency test suites on the wsmtest personal environment
 _tag-publish_ | on merge to dev | tags, version bumps, publishes client to artifactory, pushes image to GCR